Should I Get an MBA-Psychology Dual Degree?

 • Strategic management: A course in strategic management introduces students to the concepts, tools, and principles used in business operations.
 Learners explore opportunities and challenges in business and how to address them using different strategies.
 By using research data and case studies, strategic management builds understanding of internal and external assessments, evaluation and control, and strategic implementation.

 • Managerial finance: Managerial finance coursework emphasizes analysis of financial activities in the context of business operations.
-Students learn to optimize financial performance by identifying risks and opportunities, and applying financial theory to real-world scenarios.
+Students learn to optimize financial performance by identifying risks and opportunities and applying financial theory to real-world scenarios.
 Specific topics include valuation, financing, pricing models, and depreciation and taxes.

 • Developmental psychology: Developmental psychology classes focus on physical, cognitive, emotional, and social development across the human lifespan.
 Students learn about psychological theories that assess human development.
 Coursework in developmental psychology also explores environmental and natural influences on human development, morality, parenting, and death and dying.